League Championship Series (esports): Format

 In the year before the LTA merger, the LCS featured eight North American teams who competed in two seasonal splits, spring and summer.
 The regular season of the spring split adopted a round-robin format with best-of-one matches, with the Summer split using single round-robin best-of-three matches.
 In both splits, the top six regular season teams progressed to the double-elimination spring playoffs.
 The spring split had the top four in the upper bracket and the bottom two in the lower bracket, with the spring playoffs champions and runner-up qualifying as the North American representatives for the Mid-Season Invitational, while the summer split had all six teams placed in the upper bracket, with the top seed being to choose their second round opponent like in the LCK.
 In addition, the lower bracket was staggered, with the first round losers facing each other and the second round losers entering in different rounds based on their seed.
 The winner of the summer champions were crowned LCS Champions, with the top three teams qualifying as the North American representatives for the World Championship.
 For both split playoffs, all matches were played in a best-of-five format.

-Following Riot Games' announcement of a new split structure and competitive calendar for League of Legends esports beginning with the 2025 competitive season and the reinstatement of the LCS, the league's format is expected to align with the changes.
+Following Riot Games' announcement of a new split structure and competitive calendar for League of Legends esports beginning with the 2025 competitive season and the reinstatement of the LCS, the league's format aligned with the changes, with a new Lock-In tournament instituted and Spring and Summer each maintaining a best-of-three regular season format into double elimination playoffs.
 As for slots to international tournaments, the winner of the first split will qualify for the First Stand Tournament, a new international competition that began in 2025 (the sole year of the LTA's existence), as the league's lone representative.
 The finalists of the second split will qualify for the Mid-Season Invitational, while the top three teams in the third split will qualify as the North American representatives for the League of Legends World Championship.